EmptySpaceRun/newparser-zil-reboot/README.md

 the DEFS file) are functional, so you can set the P-QUOTES compilation flag to T and edit the QUOTES at the bottom to your liking.
 I also have left messages around the code to direct you and help you.
 Otherwise, enjoy!

+   NOTE: Some of the files are made for Windows.
+You may have to change the .bat and BIN files to work on another device.
+Attached is a compiled version of the current files, created in .z5, to give you an idea of what can be done.
+(EG: try to do
+>ASK MYSELF ABOUT GREEN ROOM - which is an object not in the current oart of the map.
+It works!)